jamesec/jamesec.github.io/o/delete_commits.md

 `git config --global user.name "github_username"`

-// Restart your command line if needed, to make sure the config is reloaded.
+Restart command line to make sure the config is reloaded.

 ## Pre-step B: Clone the repository locally
 (skip if you already have a local clone)